sidecartridge/sidecart-site-dev-docs/sidecartridge-multidevice/software_development.md

 - [Raspberry Pi Pico and RP2040 - C/C++ Part 1: Blink and VS Code](https://www.digikey.es/en/maker/projects/raspberry-pi-pico-and-rp2040-cc-part-1-blink-and-vs-code/7102fb8bca95452e9df6150f39ae8422)
 - [Raspberry Pi Pico and RP2040 - C/C++ Part 2 Debugging with VS Code](https://www.digikey.es/en/maker/projects/raspberry-pi-pico-and-rp2040-cc-part-2-debugging-with-vs-code/470abc7efb07432b82c95f6f67f184c0)

-To support the debugging the SidecarT has four pins that are connected to the picoprobe hardware debugger.
+To support the debugging the Multi-device has four pins that are connected to the picoprobe hardware debugger.
 These pins are:
 - UART TX: This pin is used to send the debug information from the RP2040 to the picoprobe hardware debugger.
 - UART RX: This pin is used to send the debug information from the picoprobe hardware debugger to the RP2040.
 - GND: Two ground pins.
 One MUST connect to the GND of the Raspberry Pi Pico W (the middle connector between DEBUG and SWCLK and SWDIO) and the other MUST connect to the GND of the picoprobe hardware debugger.
 Don't let this pins floating, otherwise the debugging will not work.